Enema: Bleach enemas

 Chlorine dioxide enemas have been fraudulently marketed as a medical treatment, primarily for autism.
 This has resulted, for example, in a six-year-old boy needing to have his colon removed and a colostomy bag fitted, complaints to the FDA reporting life-threatening reactions, and even death.

-Proponents falsely claim that administering autistic children these enemas results in the expulsion of parasitic worms ("rope worms"), which actually are fragments of damaged intestinal epithelium that are misinterpreted as being human pathogens.
+Proponents falsely claim that administering enemas to autistic children results in the expulsion of parasitic worms ("rope worms"), which are fragments of damaged intestinal epithelium that are misinterpreted as being human pathogens.
 Oral and rectal use of the solution has also been promoted as a cure for HIV, malaria, viral hepatitis, influenza, common colds, acne, cancer, Parkinson's, and much more.

 Chlorine dioxide is a potent and toxic bleach that is relabeled for "medicinal purposes" to a variety of brand names including, but not limited, to MMS, Miracle Mineral Supplement, and CD protocol.
 For oral use, the doses recommended on the labeling can cause nausea, vomiting, diarrhea, and potentially life-threatening dehydration.

 No clinical trials have been performed to test the health claims made for chlorine dioxide, which originate from former Scientologist Jim Humble in his 2006 self-published book, The Miracle Mineral Solution of the 21st Century and from anecdotal reports.
-The name MMS was coined by Humble.
-Sellers sometimes describe MMS as a water purifier so as to circumvent medical regulations.
+Humble coined the name MMS.
+Sellers sometimes describe MMS as a water purifier to circumvent medical regulations.
 The International Federation of Red Cross and Red Crescent Societies rejected "in the strongest terms" reports by promoters of MMS that they had used the product to fight malaria.